St. James's Place, Barratt Developments to join FTSE 100

 Amec, the other company that is leaving the FTSE 100 for the FTSE 250 index, has seen its shares gaining just 3 percent this year.
 The firm, which provides services and equipment for the oil and gas, mining, nuclear and renewable energy sectors, said this month it had been hit by weak prices and demand in Britain's power market.

-Small cap companies Just Retirement Group JRG.L, Heritage Oil HOIL.L and Infinis Energy INFII.L will find a place in the FTSE 250 index, by knocking down Edinburgh Dragon Trust EDDR.L, Devro (DVO.L) and Kenmare Resources (JEV.L) to the small cap index .FTSC.
+Small cap companies Just Retirement Group, Heritage Oil and Infinis Energy will find a place in the FTSE 250 index, by knocking down Edinburgh Dragon Trust , Devro and Kenmare Resources to the small cap index.